ploegert/Performance.AspNetCore/README.md

   * It looks like .net Core 2.0 runs at about the same performance of .Net Core 1.0 & .Net Core 1.1

 * Discussion:
-  * This seems somewhat reasonable - for the most part, this is a really simple app, so I woudl think there would be differences in how different runtime would perform differently based upon the actions they are taking.
+  * This seems somewhat reasonable - for the most part, this is a really simple app, so I would think there would be differences in how different runtime would perform differently based upon the actions they are taking.

 ### **Theory4:** ==> .Net core 2.0 should have better performance than native full 4.6.1 runtime.